to home page

 We provide our travellers with guidelines on appropriate environmental practises during their stay with us.

-at camp:
+At camp:

 We provide purified drinking water to eliminate the need for plastic bottles.
 Travellers are encouraged to bring their own durable water bottles to refill.
 We also encourage the hotels we use to provide this facility for their guests.